mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 * adds dataflows to Sorl Core
 * updates the existing dynamic sfs schema depending on added dataflows

-Note that this *POST* request **does not** clean up the index, meaning that non-categorized or deleted dataflows in the data source that were previsouly indexed, will not be removed from the index.
-To do so, you first need to run the `DELETE /admin/dataflows` request to clean up the index, and then run the `POST /admin/dataflows` index.
+Note that this *POST* method **does not** clean up the index, meaning that non-categorized or deleted dataflows in the data source that were previsouly indexed, will not be removed from the index.
+To do so, you first need to run the `DELETE /admin/dataflows` method to clean up the index, and then run the `POST /admin/dataflows` method to index.

 #### Index or update one individual dataflow
 >Released in [July 8, 2021 Release .Stat Suite JS 9.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#july-8-2021)